brutusin/flea-db/README.md

 // or
 Flea db2 = new ObjectFleaDB(indexFolder, Record.class);
 ```
->NOTE: Multiple instances can be used to read the same persistent database (for example different concurrent JVM executions), but only one can hold the writting lock (claimed the first time a write method is called).
+>NOTE: Multiple instances can be used to read the same persistent database (for example different concurrent JVM executions), but only one can hold the writing lock (claimed the first time a write method is called).

 On the other side, the database will be kept in RAM memory and lost at the end of the JVM execution.
 ```java